 Q. I am someone who likes to practice during the week, but I am certain I won’t be able to remember what I was taught in class.
 How can you help me?

 A. You are not alone – it is difficult to remember the routines once you get home and life takes over.
-We can help you in 2 ways, depending on whether you are a visual or written work learner.
+We can help you in two ways, depending on whether you are a visual or written work learner.
 During term 2, practice videos will be made available so that members of Geraldton Physie can practice at home by watching the routines set to music.
 Please supply a USB with a minimum of 16GB capacity for the videos to be copied onto.
-Also, each routine will be made available in written form on our website under a page entitled Routines, thanks to the generosity of our Principal and choreographer, Karen Moxey.
+Also, each routine will be made available in written form on our website under a page titled Routines, thanks to the generosity of our Principal and choreographer, Karen Moxey.
 If you are new to Physie, the written form will be of more use to you once you have learnt what each step is called.
 Otherwise it would be a little like trying to read a knitting pattern without any prior knowledge.
 It does not cost you anything to download the written work, we just require that you are a member of Geraldton Physie.

 Q. My daughter has just found out about Physie from a friend – she would love to start, but she has missed the first 2 weeks.
 Can she still join?